 Mount Hood: Year-Round Skiing and Alpine Access

-Mount Hood, at 11,249 feet the highest peak in Oregon, provides the most accessible glacier-clad volcanic recreation in the country — Timberline Lodge, one of the finest examples of WPA-era craftsmanship in the United States, provides lodging and skiing at elevations above 8,000 feet, and the Palmer Snowfield above Timberline provides summer ski training that makes Mount Hood one of the few places in the world where skiers can train on snow in July.
-The mountain’s ring of trails includes the Timberline Trail, a 40-mile circumnavigation that passes through alpine meadows, glacier outwash streams, and old-growth forest.
-Key day-hike destinations include Mirror Lake (2.8 miles RT, views of the south face), Ramona Falls (7.1 miles RT, a spectacular columnar basalt waterfall on the Sandy River), and the summit crater rim via the South Side Route (accessible to non-technical climbers with crampons and ice axe from late April through July).
+At 11,249 feet, Mount Hood is the highest peak in Oregon and the most accessible glacier-clad volcano in the country for recreation.
+Timberline Lodge, one of the finest examples of WPA-era craftsmanship in the United States, sits on the south side at 6,000 feet.
+Above it, the Palmer Snowfield tops out near 8,540 feet and keeps ski training going into July — one of the few places in the world where racers carve snow in midsummer.
+Circling the mountain, the 40-mile Timberline Trail threads alpine meadows, glacier outwash streams, and old-growth forest.
+Day hikers have easier options: Mirror Lake (about 4 miles round trip from the Highway 26 trailhead, with views of the south face), Ramona Falls (7.1 miles round trip, a columnar basalt waterfall on the Sandy River), and the summit crater rim via the South Side Route, open to non-technical climbers with crampons and ice axe from late April through July.

 Oregon Coast: Beaches, Headlands, and Storm Watching